 What do the jellyfish eat?
 Well, these are what’s known as a filter feeder, similar to oysters and sponges.
-They can filter over 50 cubic meters of seawater every single day!
+They can filter over 50 cubic meters of ocean water every single day!
 The only downside of this type of jellyfish is that a swarm (or bloom) of these jellies can clear an area of zooplankton!
 Greedy little things!

-Causing none left for the fish and crustaceans that also munch on the microscopic critters.
+Causing a shortage for the fish and crustaceans that also munch on the microscopic marine life.
 In such areas where the white-spotted jelly is considered to be an invasive species, such as the Gulf of California, the Caribbean Sea and the Gulf of Mexico, their hungry appetite poses somewhat of a problem for the native species from shrimps to corals.

 5. Black Sea Nettle Jellyfish